-Article 13.
+Article 14.
 Prudential Carve-out

-1. Nothing in this Agreement shall prevent a Party from adopting or maintaining measures for prudential reasons, such as:

-(a) the protection of investors, depositors, policy-holders or persons to whom a fiduciary duty is owed by a financial service supplier;

-(b) ensuring the integrity and stability of a Party's financial system.

-2. Where such measures do not conform with the provisions of this Agreement, they shall not be used as a means of avoiding the Party?s commitments or obligations under the Agreement.

-3. Nothing in this Agreement shall be construed to require a Party to disclose information relating to the affairs and accounts of individual consumers or any confidential or proprietary information in the possession of public entities.
+- 1. Nothing in this Agreement shall prevent a Party from adopting or maintaining measures for prudential reasons, such as: - (a) the protection of investors, depositors, policy-holders or persons to whom a fiduciary duty is owed by a financial service supplier; - (b) ensuring the integrity and stability of a Party's financial system. - 2.
+Where such measures do not conform with this Agreement, they shall not be used as a means of avoiding the Party's commitments or obligations under this Agreement. - 3.
+Nothing in this Agreement shall be construed to require a Party to disclose information relating to the affairs and accounts of individual consumers or any confidential or proprietary information in the possession of public entities.

+Article 15.
+General Exception

+- 1. Subject to the requirement that such measures are not applied in a manner that would constitute arbitrary or unjustifiable discrimination between investments or between investors, Articles 5 (Non- Discriminatory Treatment) and 10 (Transfers) shall not be construed to prevent a Party from adopting or enforcing measures necessary: - (a) to protect public security or public morals or to maintain public order;

+- (b) to protect human, animal or plant life or health; - (c) to ensure compliance with laws or regulations which are not inconsistent with the provisions of this Agreement including those relating to: - (i) the prevention of deceptive and fraudulent practices or to deal with the effects of a default on contracts; - (ii) the protection of the privacy of individuals in relation to the processing and dissemination of personal data and the protection of confidentiality of individual records and accounts; - (iii) safety. - 2.
+The public security and public order exceptions may be invoked only where a genuine and sufficiently serious threat is posed to one of the fundamental interests of society. - 3.
+The Parties understand that the measures referred to in subparagraph (b) include environmental measures necessary to protect human, animal or plant life or health.

-Article 14.
+Article 16.
 Security Exception